benkrichman/datascale/README.md

 ### plotdatasize()

-Scale line width or marker width for line plots and scatter plots to correspond directly to the scale of data on either/both plot axes.
+Scale line width, marker width, or fontsize for plots to correspond directly to the scale of data on either/both plot axes.
 For more detail see help output:
 ```python
 help(datascale.plotdatasize)
 ```